withastro/starlight/docs/src/content/docs/go/quick-start/user instruction.md

 ## Kind Reminder

-* For any questions, please call our customer service hotline 400-165-6906, send e-mails to customer@inmolens.com (for the domestic market) or support@inmoalass.com (for the overseas market) or consult with the authorized local service outlet or dealer.
+* For any questions, please send e-mails to support@inmoxr.com
 * The power adapter used for the product should be one with a"CCC"certificate and compliant with the applicable standard.